963358/fourier-drawer/README.md

 ## Install Python
 The project uses Python along with a number of pip packages.

 To install pip, go to their [website](https://www.python.org/) and follow their instructions for your own respective operating system.
+PLEASE MAKE SURE TO INSTALL PYTHON TO PATH IN THEIR INSTALL WIZARD !!!

 ## Installing this project